stormpath/express-stormpath/README.md

   To be able to login, your users first need an account.

-  **If your app is an API:**
+  **Traditional Websites:**

+  Users can register by visiting the `/register` URL and submitting the registration form.

+  **Single Page Applications:**

-  Sign them up by posting their information as JSON to the `/register` endpoint:
+  Your front-end client should POST this data to the `/register` endpoint:

   ```javascript
   {